-The mission of The National Society of The Colonial Dames of America in The Commonwealth of Kentucky is to collect and preserve historic artifacts; to preserve and restore buildings connected with early history of our state; to preserve and operate the museum property known as Liberty Hall Historic Site; to educate the public; to create an interest in history; and to stimulate a spirit of patriotism.
+The mission of The National Society of The Colonial Dames of America in the Commonwealth of Kentucky is to uphold the objectives of the national Society; to preserve and maintain Liberty Hall Historic Site museum as a public trust; to support public interest in history; and to stimulate a spirit of patriotism.

 PATRIOTIC SERVICE DUTIES

 purpose to support the education of early American History.

 Three times a year Dames participate in the Naturalization Ceremonies welcoming new Americans to Citizenship explaining the historical significance of the NSCDA and presenting each one with a flag pin and a copy of the BILL of RIGHTS.
 This is a 45 -60 minute ceremony depending on the number of new citizens to be sworn in.

 Goods are ordered and donated-usually different dentist donate tooth brushes and toothpaste.
 Donations are collected to cover the charge of the supplies comes from donations by Dames at the November and April General Meetings-take basket for the donations to the meetings.
 Purchased good-toiletries from The Dollar Store are ordered using the Tax Exempt form, boxes and ribbon from Baughman Paper Co., in Lexington.
 Socks were purchased from Sam’s Club.

 The National Historical Activities Committee works in the fields of research, preservation, restoration and education, according to the Objects of the Society as set forth in Article II of the NSCDA Constitution.
 The Corporate Societies across the United States use the guidelines and five national sponsored projects as a starting place and then, depending upon the interest of the membership, chose specific projects or programs.